Nowruz 1404

 Okay so it's just a flag format that doesn't give us much information.

-We can try to find out what VLESS is in this website
+We can try to find out what VLESS is in this websitearrow-up-right

 Based on the website, VLESS has the following request and response